naughdy/AuthenticationFlow/readme.md

+This app is the basic auth flow that includes Signin, Signup and Signout functionality using asyncStorage in React Native.
 To run the app:
-a.
-Go to the terminal
+*Go to the terminal
-b.
-Go to the project folder using terminal (using cd <DirectoryName>)
-c.
-Hit the below commands:
+*Go to the project folder using terminal (using cd <DirectoryName>) *Hit the below commands:
     npm install
     react-native run-android (if on android)
-d.
-App is ready to use/code!
+*App is ready to use/code!